 London was my second solo trip after Paris.
 I think it’s one of the best places for a solo adventure.
 It’s a safe city, everyone speaks English and it offers plenty of tourist attractions for everyone.
 In this solo female travel to London guide I share the most important sights you should visit, ideas on where to stay, and answers to FAQs.
-This post contains affiliate links.
+This blog post contains affiliate links.
 When you make a purchase I may get a small commission at no extra cost to you.
 Find out more here.

 Are you looking for help with planning your trip?
 Check out these helpful resources: